Infertility affects 15% of couples globally.

 Treatment comes after knowing how to check for infertility.
 Treatment of male and female infertility is dependent on the cause.
 These can include medications or surgical procedures.

-Some couples, however, undergo assisted reproductive technologies (ART) which includes:
+For some couples, however, undergo assisted reproductive technologies (ART) which includes:

 It is important to consult with your doctor first on your best options for parenthood.
-Your current health state should be taken into consideration for a safe pregnancy.

 After knowing how to check for infertility, you can do the following to minimize your risks: